bitovi/documentcss/pages/guides/use.md

   }

 ```
-This will render in your LSG page as:
+This will render in your Living Style Guide page as:

 @demo examples/demos/forms.html

 Note that next to the "demo" tab there is an "HTML".
 This tab shows any markup inside of your demo, so it's a really nice way of showing your styles in action and how is the markup setup.
-But if for some reason you don't want to show the markup, you can use instead the tag [@@iframe](using.html#section=section__iframe) which will not render the HTML and the tabs at all.
+But if for some reason you don't want to show the markup, you can use instead the tag [@@iframe](use.html#section=section__iframe) which will not render the HTML and the tabs at all.
 For example:

 ```
  /**